- C Programming Examples

 Here is its sample run:

-Therefore, every time after reading the character and initializing it in ch variable, it gets compared with EOF.
-If the condition evaluates to be false, then print the value of ch and read next character.
-Again compares it with EOF.
-Continue the reading and printing operation of file's content until the value of ch becomes equal to EOF.
+Therefore, every time after reading the character and initializing it in the ch variable, it gets compared with EOF.
+If the condition evaluates to false, then print the value of ch and read the next character.
+Again, he compares it with EOF.
+Continue the reading and printing operation of the file's content until the value of ch becomes equal to EOF.

 « Previous Program Next Program »